fragarco/abasm/docs/en/abasm.md

   * Support for directive LIMIT
   * Support for local labels in macro code
   * New assembler flag --verbose added as an option
+  * Adding Tests that can be run with python -m unittest
   * Some minor fixes and improvements

 - Version 1.0 - 03/10/2024